cjus/hydra-aws-docker-article/README2.md

 After saving your changes, you can bounce the box: `sudo reboot`.
 On restart, your machine should be running a Redis instance.

 Now, I know what you're thinking! - *"I should have just used RedisLabs"* .
 But seriously, it's not too bad.
 Besides, using the above method, you'll be able to add other resources such as databases.
 The resources won't live in our Docker cluster but will be accessible within the same VPC.
-Again, this is a excellent way to test our cluster, but not recommended for production use.
+Again, this is an excellent way to test our cluster, but not recommended for production use.

 ### Testing our Redis setup